-- 2. Burgess is an individual resident of Richmond, Virginia.
-At all relevant times herein, Burgess has been employed by the School System. - 3.
+- 2. Alexis is an individual resident of Richmond, Virginia.
+At all relevant times herein up until August 2018, Alexis was employed by the School System. - 3.
 Defendant Kamras, upon information and belief, is an individual who resides in Virginia.
 At all relevant times herein, Kamras has been the Superintendent of the School System.
 He is sued in both his official and his individual capacities. - 4.
 Defendant City of Richmond School Board operates, controls, and is otherwise legally responsible for the School System.
 It is a corporate entity with authority to sue and be sued under Virginia law.
 See Va.
 Code § 22.1-71.
 It is also a person within the contemplation of 42.
 U.S.C. § 1983.